Pollinators on a sunflower by Nancy Lee Adamson

 Asheville Butterfly Trail

-After a year of planning, we are pleased to welcome visitors to the first two butterfly stations: Eastern Tiger Swallowtail at the Asheville Visitor Center and Gulf Fritillary at Reems Creek Nursery.
-Interpretive signs and our website provide some natural history and more: the butterfly’s life cycle, male/female forms, fun facts, larval host plants, and how you can help.
+After a year of planning, we are pleased to welcome visitors to the first three butterfly stations: Eastern Tiger Swallowtail at the Asheville Visitor Center, Gulf Fritillary at Reems Creek Nursery, and Common Buckeye at UNCA’s greenway.
+Interpretive signs and our website provide some natural history and more: the butterfly’s life cycle, male/female forms, fun facts, caterpillar superpowers, larval host plants, and how you can help.

 The Asheville Butterfly Trail is made possible by the help of generous photographers, researchers and donors.